UTSA-Humphries-Data-Science/Data-Management-Assignment-1-Intro-to-R/README.md

-# Data Management Assignment 1: Introduction to R
+# Data Management Assignment## 📝 Assignment Instructions

+Your assignment is located in the `assignment/Homework/` folder.
+Complete all tasks in the README file there.

+**🚨 IMPORTANT**: For detailed submission instructions, see [GITHUB_CLASSROOM_SUBMISSION.md](GITHUB_CLASSROOM_SUBMISSION.md) Introduction to R

 Welcome to your first data management assignment!
 This repository contains a complete R environment ready for data analysis.